stripcycle/zolo-snapshot/README.md

 # DONE

+* <del>use GSheets as data analysis tool
+  * <del>create raw csv structure
+  * <del>upload into GSheets worksheet
+* <del>run analysis scripts using API as datasource
+* <del>handle data inconsistencies - some article cards don't have an address because they are too new
 * <del>walk listing pages by hood
 * <del>parse article elements for as much info as possible
 * <del>output file in reasonable format